cormiertyshawn895/Retroactive/README.md

 ![](screenshots/4.jpg)

-On macOS Mojave and macOS High Sierra, Retroactive can also unlock Final Cut Pro 7, Logic Pro 9 (experimental), Xcode 11.7 or 11.5 (requires macOS Mojave), and fix iWork ’09.
+On macOS Mojave and macOS High Sierra, Retroactive can also unlock Final Cut Pro 7, Logic Pro 9 (experimental), Xcode 11.7 (requires macOS Mojave), and fix iWork ’09.

 ![](screenshots/4b.jpg)

-I’ll use Aperture as the example, but the same process also works for iPhoto, iTunes, Final Cut Pro 7, Logic Pro 9, Xcode 11.7 or 11.5, and iWork ’09.
+I’ll use Aperture as the example, but the same process also works for iPhoto, iTunes, Final Cut Pro 7, Logic Pro 9, Xcode 11.7, and iWork ’09.

 ---

 ### Locating the app or choosing a version

-Retroactive will automatically scan your Mac to locate an existing Aperture, iPhoto, iTunes, Final Cut Pro 7, Logic Pro 9, Xcode 11.7 or 11.5, or iWork ’09 install.
+Retroactive will automatically scan your Mac to locate an existing Aperture, iPhoto, iTunes, Final Cut Pro 7, Logic Pro 9, Xcode 11.7, or iWork ’09 install.
 If Retroactive has already located the app you would like to run, skip to the next section.

 If Retroactive can’t locate an existing install of Aperture or iPhoto, you’ll either be asked to download it from the Purchased list in App Store, or re-install it from a DVD disc.
 You can also find the app on another Mac you own, then AirDrop it to this Mac, or restore the app from a Time Machine backup.